 Resume & Interview Tips

 The library has a small staff, so we don’t do a lot of hiring at the library, but when we post an opening we often get a lot of resumes.
 It’s a very competitive process.
 I’m not an HR expert, but I know what appeals to me as a library administrator.
-Here are some of my thoughts about the hiring process.
+Here are some of my thoughts and opinions about the hiring process.

 - Pay attention to the job posting.
 Saying “I love to read” and “I love books” is not a skill.
 It’s true that librarians read, but not on the job…typically.
 Besides, don’t we all love books?
 I can think of very few jobs that don’t require customer service and/or interpersonal skills.
 Run with that.